 Neighborhood provides covered behavioral health and substance use treatment services in parity with all other covered services.
 There are no limitations on the number of treatment episodes, visits, or days of coverage for inpatient, intermediate or outpatient treatment, as long as the member is meeting medical necessity criteria.
 Services may be obtained outside of the network in an emergent/urgent situation or with prior approval.
+See Chapter 3, Section 1.3 for more information on Behavioral Health prior authorization.
 Neighborhood's provider network includes all hospital and community-based facilities.